| Abby and Neil Fox, 2015 |

 transported via the passenger boats and refilled in Cancun.

-North Beach from the air - hotel is now called the Mia |
+| North Beach, Hotel is now called the Mia |

 The

-only gas station was at the end of the Lima’s dock, near the present day
+only gas station was at the end of Lima’s dock, near the present-day Ballyhoo Restaurant.
+Now there are two

 driving ran out of gas near the naval base.
-In the early years the base
+In the early years, the base

 was unfenced and a lot more approachable.
 They were able to fill up their

 gas tank at the naval station, and for no cost.
-A short time later Neil
+A short time later, Neil

 purchased a proper gas can, only to discover as he was stepping out the front

 door of the store that the gas can had a hole in it.
-Turning around he
+Turning around, he

 asked the store proprietor for a refund or an exchange.

-Makax Lagoon - before restaurants, bars, & marinas |
+| Makax Lagoon before restaurants, bars, & marinas |

 “How